 When available resources are plentiful, jobs are immediately scheduled using the sampling scheme described in Section 3.
-However, when load is high, the number of resources of sufficient quality may be very small and the sample size needed to find them can become quite large.
-Tarcil employs a simple admission control scheme that queues jobs until resources of proper quality become available and estimates how long an application should wait at admission control.
+However, when load is high, the sample size needed to find resources of sufficient quality may become quite large.
+Tarcil employs a simple admission control scheme that queues jobs until appropriate resources become available and estimates how long an application should wait at admission control.